-Adoptive T cell treatment is a promising type of immunological treatment that utilizes the immune system to fight diseases such as cancer.
+Adoptive T cell therapy is a promising type of immunological treatment that utilizes the immune system to fight diseases such as cancer.
 The method works by infusing tumor-specific cytotoxic T cells into patients that target and attack cancer cells.
 Trials employing tumor-infiltrating lymphocytes in adoptive T cell therapy have proven successful in treating metastatic melanoma.

-Specifically engineered CAR T cells are currently being used to treat hematologic malignancies.
+Specifically, engineered CAR T cells are currently being used to treat hematologic malignancies.
 The combination of cancer vaccines and adoptive T cell therapy may also provide new treatment options for cancer patients.

 Adoptive T cell therapy through tumor-infiltrating lymphocytes (TIL) involves the extraction of TILs from the tumor before being cultured with interleukins to form therapeutic TILs.
 The cultured tumor-infiltrating lymphocytes are then infused back into the patient to re-infiltrate the tumor and lyse cancer cells.

-Adoptive T cell therapy through TILs has shown success in treating metastatic melanoma with over 50% clinical responses and a treatment durability lasting years.
+Adoptive T cell therapy through TILs has shown success in treating metastatic melanoma with over 50% clinical responses and treatment durability lasting years.
 The successful treatment of melanoma brain metastases with adoptive cell therapy indicates that TILs are able to cross the blood-brain barrier.
 This provides the potential for developing future therapy for brain tumors.

 The expanded utilization of adoptive cell therapy through TILs is dependent on the identification of antigen-specific T cells in other cancers.
 The treatment also requires the surgical excision of the tumor metastasis where TILs are found, meaning some advanced melanoma patients will not be candidates for this type of therapy.

-CAR T Cells and Hematologic Malignancies
+CAR T cells and hematologic malignancies

 CAR T cells are also used in adoptive T cell therapy to treat hematologic malignancies.
 The treatment involves the engineering of chimeric antigen receptors (CAR) for the redirection of T cells to target and attack cancer cells.